-The information in this report that relates to Ore Reserve Estimates is based on information compiled by Mr. Leigh Devlin, B.Eng.
-MAusIMM.
-Mr. Devlin has sufficient experience which is relevant to the styles of mineralisation and types of deposit under consideration and to the activities which they are undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-Mr. Devlin consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.
-Mr. Devlin is a full-time senior executive of the Company and is eligible to, and may participate in short- and long-term incentive plans of the Company as disclosed in its annual reports and disclosure documents.
+The information in this report that relates to Ore Reserve Estimates is based on information compiled by Mr. Anthony Buckingham B.Eng.
+(Mining Engineering) MAusIMM.
+Mr. Buckingham has sufficient experience which is relevant to the styles of mineralisation and types of deposit under consideration and to the activities which they are undertaking to qualify as a Competent Person as defined in the 2012 Editions of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC 2012)".
+Mr. Buckingham consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.
+Mr. Buckingham is a full-time senior executive of the Company and is eligible to and may participate in short-term and long-term incentive plans of the Company as disclosed in its annual reports and disclosure documents.